npahucki/linear-importer/README.md

 #### Comments

-- Comments are imported with original author, timestamp, and content preserved.
+- Comments are imported with original metadata (author, timestamp) and content preserved.
+Each issue also includes a `Raw Pivotal Tracker Data` comment containing the complete CSV data for audit purposes.

-- A Comment titled `Raw Pivotal Tracker Data` will be created for each issue that contains all CSV data for that issue (except Description, Comments, and Files, which are all populated independently)
+#### Statuses

+- The following Workflow Statuses will be created in the selected Team.
+This allows each Team to modify statuses at their own pace without affecting other Teams, and will avoid any naming conflicts with existing statuses.
+  - `pivotal - accepted`
+  - `pivotal - unscheduled`
+  - `pivotal - finished`
+  - `pivotal - planned`
+  - `pivotal - started`

 #### Labels